sachin4594/svaidya.github.io/_pages/research_test.md

 </details>

 # Interpretable AI for physics
+Current AI models, while capable of achieving high accuracies in various tasks, are fundamentally limited in terms of interpretability.
+In contrast, advancements in physics often rely on key insights derived from experimental observations or numerical data.
+Consequently, developing novel AI frameworks that align closely with scientific goals is crucial for leveraing AI's capabilities for fundamental discoveries.

 Some key questions that inform my research:
 - How do we develop interpretable AI models that are closely aligned with scientific goals?
 - What does a future that employs AI for experiments look like?